OpenGVLab/OmniQuant/README.md

 pip install -e .
 ```

 We also leverage the kernel from [AutoGPTQ](https://github.com/PanQiWei/AutoGPTQ) to achieve real quantization.
-So you should also install the bug-fixed AUtoGPTQ as follows:
+So you should also install the bug-fixed AutoGPTQ as follows:
 ```
 git clone https://github.com/ChenMnZ/AutoGPTQ-bugfix
 pip install -v .